Spiritual Meaning of Seeing a Villa in a Dream

 What do different villa dream scenarios mean?

-The condition and your role inside the villa matter more than the villa itself.
+The condition of the villa and your role inside it matter more than the villa itself.
 Here's how the main scenarios break down:

 | Dream Scenario | Core Meaning |